exekerey/iqadam/README.md

 ## thoughts

 The dataset is imbalanced and has only 4 positive examples, compared to 140+ negative ones.
+This makes model to be biased towards negative reviews.
 It would be much reasonable to use LLMs with JSON mode for the classification(as I did when labeling data)